ICHRA Pros and Cons: What Every Small Business Needs to Know

 • Customizability — Employers can tailor ICHRA plans to accommodate different employee groups or classes.
 QSEHRA, on the other hand, should follow the same terms for all eligible employees.

 • Implementation — Lastly, businesses can implement ICHRA at any time.
-But since QSEHRA can only be implemented on a calendar year basis, which means employees will need to plan ahead when it comes to their health insurance decisions.
+QSEHRA can be started mid-year, but employers must follow notice and proration rules when coverage begins partway through the year.
+This means means employees will need to plan ahead when it comes to their health insurance decisions.

 ICHRA Pros